Approver(s):

 Students who are engaged in minor violations but who choose to bring related serious violations by others to the attention of the University may be offered amnesty for their minor violations.
 Educational options will be explored, but if offered amnesty, no conduct proceedings will result.

-Abuse of amnesty requests can result in a decision by the Coordinator for Student Integrity and Welfare not to extend amnesty to the same person repeatedly.
+Abuse of amnesty requests can result in a decision by the Assistant Director for Student Integrity and Welfare not to extend amnesty to the same person repeatedly.

 4. Safe Harbor